pitrackster/rtmidi-bridge/README.md

 [3] Virtual Raw MIDI 1-2:VirMIDI 1-2 22:0
 [4] Virtual Raw MIDI 1-3:VirMIDI 1-3 23:0
 [5] rtpmidi pitrack-computer:Network 128:0
-[6] rtpmidi pitrack-computer:iBidule 128:1 # this is the one for me
+[6] rtpmidi pitrack-computer:iPad 128:1 # this is the one for me

 Select MIDI input port (Control-C to exit): 6
 Do you want to create a virtual MIDI output port? (y/N) N